thomase1234/esphome-modbus-client-xemex-csmb/README.md

 ESPHome Modbus Client/Master component to pull info from the Xemex CSMB

 ## Goal
-This project pulls information from an [Xemex CSMB](https://xemex.eu/products/meters-sensors/csmb/) and feeds it into [HomeAssistant](https://www.home-assistant.io/).
+This project pulls data from an [Xemex CSMB](https://xemex.eu/products/meters-sensors/csmb/) and feeds it into [HomeAssistant](https://www.home-assistant.io/).

 ## ESPhome YAML config